Five Allusions in Hamlet to Islam

 ALLUSIONS TO ISLAM IN HAMLET:

-BACKGROUND: Some Protestants like Luther viewed Islam with concern and envy, regarding Islam as (to them) a “false” religion but admiring the unity of the Ottoman Empire compared to Christianity.
-Luther compared an emphasis discipline in Islam to Catholic emphasis on works (not "faith alone" for salvation).
-Luther was also instrumental in the publication of a German translation of the Qur’an.
-Political leaders viewed the Ottoman Empire as a geopolitical threat, concerned about reports that Turkish pirates in the Mediterranean had captured Christians to use as slaves or deck hands, and that some of these converted to Islam.
+BACKGROUND: Some Protestants like Luther viewed Islam with concern and envy as a false religion but admiring the unity of the Ottoman Empire compared to Christianity.
+Luther compared discipline in Islam to Catholic admiration for works (not "faith alone") for salvation.
+Luther aided in the publication of a German translation of the Qur’an.
+The Ottoman Empire was a geopolitical threat; Turkish pirates in the Mediterranean had captured Christians, and some of these converted to Islam.

-A. A reference by Hamlet to Termagant [1] in 3.2.14, with Termagant as a fictional god, in Christian propaganda, falsely attributed and used to discredit Islam, a word also used by Falstaff who calls Hotspur a "hot termagant Scot" in Henry IV, Part 1, 5.4.;
+A. Hamlet refers to Termagant [1] in 3.2.14, with Termagant as a fictional god, in Christian propaganda, falsely attributed and used to discredit Islam [2].

 C. Hamlet calls his uncle Claudius a ‘moor” (3.4.77, possibly implying various meanings [3], including a religious reference to Muslims, apparent enemies of Christians through multiple crusades, and viewed as excluded from Christian salvation.

-To these three explicit references to Islam or its adherents we could add at least two more indirect references, Francisco and Bernardo [3], whose names were most famously associated with two saints, both associated with crusades, and with monasteries that were "dissolved" in England during the reign of Henry VIII, bringing it to a total of at least five:
+To these three references to Islam or its adherents we could add at least two more indirect references, Francisco and Bernardo [4], whose names were famously associated with two saints, both associated with crusades, bringing it to a total of at least five:

-Francisco - Francis of Assisi famously met with the Sultan of Egypt during the 5th Crusade;
+D. Francisco - Francis of Assisi famously met with the Sultan of Egypt during the 5th Crusade [5];

-Bernardo - Bernard of Clairvaux famously preached in favor of the 2nd Crusade, which failed.
+E. Bernardo - Bernard of Clairvaux famously preached in favor of the 2nd Crusade, which failed [6].

 [1] “Termagant”: The earliest (now) known mention is in "The Song of Roland" (11th-century work about a Frankish military leader (Paladin) engaged in a battle in AD 778 under Charlemagne).
 See Whaley, D. (1997).
 Voices from the Past: A Note on Termagant and Herod.
 In: Batchelor, J., Cain, T., Lamont, C. (eds) Shakespearean Continuities.
 Palgrave Macmillan, London. https://doi.org/10.1007/978-1-349-26003-4_2.